anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Romans 14.1-12** concludes the series in Romans (continuing without a gap), and calls us not to judge or despise one another.
 * **Matthew 18.21-35** continues the series in Matthew (without a gap), and includes the parable of the unforgiving servant.
 The 'Related' reading, **Genesis 50.15-21**, is about Joseph forgiving his brothers.
 The 'Related' psalm, **Psalm 103.[1-7] 8-13**, says that God 'has not dealt with us according to our sins'.

+Year B

+* **Proverbs 1.20-33** continues the series on history and wisdom and in Proverbs, and has 'Wisdom' raising her voice and speaking of knowledge. **Psalm 19** [or 19.1-6] says, 'The heavens are telling the glory of God ... and one night unfolds knowledge to another.'
+Alternatively, the canticle, **Wisdom of Solomon 7.26 &ndash; 8.1** (from the Apocrypha), says of wisdom, 'She reaches mightily from one end of the earth to the other, and she orders all things well.'
+* **James 3.1-12** continues the series in James, and says that 'no one can tame the tongue'.
+* **Mark 8.27-38** continues the series in Mark, and has Peter saying to Jesus, 'You are the Messiah', and Jesus speaking of his coming death and resurrection.
+The 'Related' reading, **Isaiah 50.4-9a**, says, 'I did not hide my face from insult and spitting', but, 'I know that I shall not be put to shame; he who vindicates me is near'.
+The 'Related' psalm, **Psalm 116.1-8** (EV: 1-9), says to God, 'you have delivered my soul from death'.

 Year C

 * **Jeremiah 4.11-12, 22-28** continues the series on the prophets and in Jeremiah, and is about the land becoming a desolation as a consequence of the people's foolishness. **Psalm 14** is about the foolishness of turning from God.